superfly/docs/machines/run.html.md

 If a process or user on the Machine should not have access to the secret, you can use an entrypoint script to change permissions on the secret file.

 <div class="important icon">
-This is not a way to hide secret values from members of an app's organization who have deployment privileges.
+**Important:** This is not a way to hide secret values from members of an app's organization who have deployment privileges.
 Access via `fly ssh` commands is root access.
 In addition, all secrets that are set on an app are available as env vars in any Machine that gets updated after the secret is set, except for Machines configured with `--file-secret` to put the secret into a file instead.
 </div>

 ### Make a file out of a Base64-encoded string